 Spanish Education, M.A.

-Degree requirements include 33 credits of coursework and 10 hours in the field (2 field experiences and a 1-semester practicum).
+Degree requirements include 33 credits of coursework and 10 hours in the field (two field experiences and a one-semester practicum).
 This degree equips its recipients to receive licensure through the state of Missouri and begin teaching with licensure in public or private schools.

 Admission Requirements